TandaHQ/work-samples/punctuality/README.md

 - Pagination ("Show [25] shifts" / "Showing 1 to 5 of 5 shifts")
 - Summary of times, through textual summary ("Mike is punctual 80% of the time"), chart, and summary of results ("punctual: 8, left early: 2")

-Please build at least 3 of these features.
+Your task is to build at least 3 of these features.
 It's your choice as to which 3, but at least some of your code should talk to the server you set up prior (it'd be pretty hard to make anything useful otherwise!).

 We use the following general purpose frameworks/libraries at Tanda.
 Feel free to use any of these in your task.
 We'd prefer if you didn't introduce any new ones: